infinitymdm/heroic-games-solus/README.md

 # Installation
 ## From Software Center (coming soon!)
-Open the Software Center and install "heroic-games-launcher".
+Open the Software Center and search for "heroic-games-launcher".
 Click install.
 Enjoy!

 ## From Terminal (coming soon!)
 Open a terminal and execute `sudo eopkg it heroic-games-launcher`.